-FocusEducation (Newcastle) Limited is a private company, limited by shares, registered in England and Wales.
+FocusEducation (Newcastle) Limited is a private company, limited by shares, registered and incorporated in England and Wales.
 The company's registered number and registered office address can be found on the Company Information page.

-The presentation currency of the financial statements is the Pound Sterling (£).
+The presentation of the financial statements is in Pound Sterling (£) and rounded to the nearest £'000.